Lakhankumawat/LearnCPP/S-Stack/NextGreaterElement/README.md

 <a name ="algo"></a>
 ## Algorithim
 ```
-Step 1: Given array and other array to store the index of the next greater element (nge[])
-Step 2: Push the first element's index (i.e 0) to stack st
+* Push the first element to stack.
-       * st.push(0)
-Step 2: Pick rest of the indices of the elements one by one and follow steps in loop. (note in stack we are storing the index of the array not the element of the array)
+* Pick rest of the elements one by one and follow the following steps in loop.
    1. Mark the current element as next.
-        2. If the stack is not empty, compare the next with the array[st.top()]
+   2. If stack is not empty, compare top element of stack with next.
-        3. If next is greater than the array[st.top()], then store the index of next in nge[st.top()] and perform st.pop(). next is the next greater element for the popped indexed element.
+   3. If next is greater than the top element, Pop element from stack. next is the next greater element for the popped element.
-        4. Keep popping from the stack while the popped index element is smaller than next.
+   4. Keep popping from the stack while the popped element is smaller than next. next becomes the next greater element for all such popped elements.
-Step 3: Finally push the index of the next in the stack.
+* Finally, push the next in the stack.
-Step 4: After the loop 2 is over,if the stack is not empty perform nge[st.top()] = -1
+* After the loop in step 2 is over, pop all the elements from the stack and print -1 as the next element for them
-Step 5: printing the result
-        * print array[i] and array[nge[i]]
-        * If nge[i] is equal to -1 print -1
 ```
 <a name ="approach"></a>
-## Approach
+## Visualization of Algorithm below:
 ![NextGreaterElement](https://user-images.githubusercontent.com/84399701/163118470-25118e13-5087-4b2a-94c3-d3f7e5b760e3.png)

 <a name ="time"></a>